-Question B13 - If so, please give examples of the common areas of concern and the licence/permit conditions used to minimise and mitigate them:
+Question B13 If so, please give examples of the common areas of concern and the licence/permit conditions used to minimise and mitigate them:

-Country Response BE In the permit to build, or the licence for exploitation, any condition can be set concerning the mitigation of adverse impacts on the marine environment, such as noise pollution, discharge of debris or waste, use of chemicals, etc. FR See Environment code, article L. 211-2: sale or distribution of products noxious for water quality are restricted (for example TBT use under EC regulation).
-DE e.g. construction methods (e.g. noise during construction; sediment resuspension), timeframe, substances/materials may be released, danger for shipping.
-IE Conditions tend to be site and project specific but common ones would be: To use only methods and locations approved by the Minister; To comply with instructions from the Heritage Service relating to SAC, SPA, marine archaeology, etc. To prevent the deposit of waste, spoil, etc. on the seabed To keep the area safe for navigation, fishing, etc. NL Do not allow dredging for cable instalment near existing cables and pipelines in order to prevent damages, for example.
-NO In principle yes, but there is non or very little experience ES Effects of working methods in atmosphere, quality of water and benthic area, working time (biologic period)

-SE Special permit is required for dumping

-UK Conditions are imposed on a case-by-case basis and could include for example:

-1. Any debris/temporary works to be removed upon completion of the project

-2. Wet concrete must not come into contact with the marine environment

-3. Any paints, preservatives or treatments used must be suitable for application in the marine environment

-4. Piling must be undertaken so as to minimise sediment disturbance

-5. Precautions should be adopted to ensure that the impact of plant (machinery) below MHWS is kept to an absolute minimum, including protection against releases of fuel and oil.

-6. The chosen methodology for the project must be submitted to the licensing authority and approved prior to works proceeding.

-7. Application and removal of paints to be done in accordance with best practice guidelines.

-8. Suspended solids not to exceed agreed threshold values during the project.
+In the permit to build, or the licence for exploitation, any condition can be set concerning the mitigation of adverse impacts on the narine environment, such as noise pollution, discharge of debris or waste, use of chemicals, etc. See Environment code, article L. 211-2: sale or distribution of products noxious for water quality are restricted (for example TBT use under EC regulation) e.g. construction methods (e.g. noise during construction; sediment resuspension), timeframe, substances/materials may be released, langer for shipping Conditions tend to be site and project specific but common ones would be: use under EC regulation) e.g. construction methods (e.g. noise during construction; sediment resuspension), timeframe, substances/materials may be released, langer for shipping langer for shipping Conditions tend to be site and project specific but common ones would be: To use only methods and locations approved by the Minister To comply with instructions from the Heritage Service relating to SAC, SPA, marine archaeology, etc. To prevent the deposit of waste, spoil, etc. on the seabed To keep the area safe for navigation, fishing, etc. Do not allow dredging for cable installment near existing cables and pipelines in order to prevent damages, for example In principle yes, but there is no or very little experience Effects of working methods in atmosphere, quality of water and benthic area, working time (biologic period) Special permit is required for dumping Conditions are imposed on a case-by-case basis and could include for example: Any debris/temporary works to be removed upon completion of the project Wet concrete must not come into contact with the marine environment Any paints, preservatives or treatments used must be suitable for application in the marine environment Piling must be undertaken so as to minimise sediment disturbance Precautions should be adopted to ensure that the impact of plant (machinery) below MHWS is kept to an absolute minimum, including protection against releases of fuel and oil The chosen methodology for the project must be submitted to the licensing authority and approved prior to works proceeding Application and removal of paints to be done in accordance with best practice guidelines Suspended solids not to exceed agreed threshold values during the project i 5. ] 7. ]

-Question B14 - Do you have any additional information you wish to provide on Assessment?
+Question B14 Do you have any additional information you wish to provide on A --